Monitoring of oil concentration in the refrigerant circuit

 First, it is discussed with the user which medium should be measured.
 The SensoTech engineers check whether the combination of refrigerant and oil is already present in the existing database.
 If this is not the case, the feasibility of the measurement is determined in the in-house laboratory.

 Once the measurement task is clear, specifics are clarified.
-Among other things, whether special materials, installation variants, or special accessories are required for monitoring in the refrigeration cycle.
-The developed for this application LiquiSonic® OCR System already has, for example, a special measuring head and an adapter vessel.
-This equipment allows seamless integration into the refrigeration cycle.
+Among other things, whether special materials, installation variants, or special accessories are needed for monitoring in the refrigerant circuit.
+The system developed for this application LiquiSonic® OCR system already has a special measuring head and an adapter vessel, for example.
+This equipment enables seamless integration into the refrigerant circuit.

-Upon request, SensoTech supports the entire process.
-Our application engineers check the correct installation of the measuring system and verify whether the initial measurements are running correctly.
+If desired, SensoTech supports the entire process.
+Our application engineers check the correct installation of the measurement system and verify if the initial measurements are running correctly.

-For various applications, SensoTech offers additional webinars and training.
-This allows the operator to get to know the measuring system in advance or to discover new functions afterwards.
+For various applications, SensoTech offers additional webinars and training sessions.
+This allows the operator to become familiar with the measurement system in advance or to discover new functions afterwards.

-• Provision of new datasets for oil in refrigerant
+- Provision of new datasets for oil in refrigerants

-The LiquiSonic® Measuring system is not limited to a specific refrigerant or oil.
+The LiquiSonic® measurement system is not limited to a specific refrigerant or oil.
 As part of investigations, various refrigerants, such as refrigerant R32 and R134a, are analyzed in the in-house SensoTech laboratory.
-The use of another refrigerant at a later stage poses no problem.
+The use of another refrigerant at a later stage is not a problem.
 For this, SensoTech simply calculates a new dataset, loads it onto the controller, and the oil content in the new refrigerant can be determined.

-For questions about the projects or other applications, the competent team of SensoTech is available for consultation.
+For questions about the projects or further applications, the competent team from SensoTech is available for consultation.

 Practical application examples of already measured refrigerants